-Permission marketing is a concept born 1999 because the worldwide known author Seth Godin published a book called “Permission Marketing”.
-By then, marketers already had a lot of difficulties to get the attention of the consumers – due to a high saturation of the information they were exposed.
-So digital tools gave us the opportunity to help the costumers to select the content they want to consume; it’s the opposite of invasive Marketing.
-And e-mail Marketing or events are just some examples of this.
+Permission marketing is a concept born in 1999 because of the worldwide known author Seth Godin on his book “Permission Marketing”.
+By then, marketers already had a lot of difficulties to get the attention of consumers – due to a high saturation of the information they were exposed to.
+So digital tools gave us the opportunity to help the costumers to select the content they wanted to consume.
+As you can already imagine, this type of marketing is the opposite of invasive.

 When I bring a brand to life, prepare a marketing plan or organise an event, I like to take the permission marketing strategy a bit further.
 Heaps of companies pay advertising and share content highly focused on their own business but careless of what their audience needs.
 If a brand wants to connect, it has to offer a value - as now users are the ones who have the capacity for select what type of content they want to consume.
 And they have many tools for it.